brianary/scripts/docs/Save-PodcastEpisodes.ps1.md

 # Save-PodcastEpisodes.ps1

 ## SYNOPSIS
-Saves enclosures from a podcast feed.
+Downloads enclosures from a podcast feed.

 ## SYNTAX